pspiagicw/blog/content/posts/microservices-and-editors.md

 They came up with a solution, why not outsource this syntax highlighting to a service!

 The result was tree-sitter, a incremental parsing library.
-This is written in C and is super fast, parsing a languages into a syntax tree character-wise!
+This is written in C and is blazingly fast, parsing a languages into a syntax tree in milliseconds!

+One can simply match highlighting rules to this syntax tree, and voila!

 This was again extracted and shared with the Open Source Community.

-It might be the only relic left of Atom in modern editors, after it's death!
+It might be the only relic left of Atom in modern software world, apart from fucking `Electron`.

 *Fun Fact: GitHub uses tree-sitter to syntax highlight code on your repositories!*